-To create a Design System to be used when starting new projects for companies that may not have one in place or is incomplete.
-This way we can accelerate the process of delivering concepts and also define best practice guidelines when creating the styles and components, so designers can learn how they should build their own.
+When starting new projects for companies many either do not have a Design System in place or it is incomplete.
+By creating a Design System template we can accelerate the process of delivering concepts and also define best practice guidelines when creating the styles and components, so designers can learn how they should build their own.

-To have a robust but flexible design system that can adapt to different projects, with little changes to be used rapidly by the team involved in the project.
+To create a robust but flexible design system that can adapt to different projects, and with a few minor changes can be quickly used by the team involved in the project.

-Multiple people have been involved in this initiative; 5 designers, collaborated in different stages of the process.
-We also meet with 2 front-end engineers, to align on how we are going to collaborate, as they will be coding the components.
+Multiple people were involved in this initiative; 5 designers, collaborated in different stages of the process.
+We also met with 2 front-end engineers, to align our ways of working, as they would be coding the components.

 As someone who had experience building design systems I took the responsibility to lead this project.